zwave-js/node-zwave-js/docs/config-files/partial-parameters.md

 # Guide on partial parameters

 Some devices use a single parameter number to configure several, sometimes unrelated, options.
-For convenience, `node-zwave-js` provides a simple way to define these values as multiple (partial) configuration parameters.
+For convenience, `zwave-js` provides a simple way to define these values as multiple (partial) configuration parameters.

 For example,